 Returns the mechanism error code that caused this exception.
 The minor code is set by the underlying mechanism.
-Value of 0 indicates that mechanism error code is not set.
+The value of 0 indicates that the mechanism error code is not set.

 7.8.5. getMajorString

 public String getMajorString()

 Returns a string explaining the GSS major error code causing this exception to be thrown.